2026 WORLD CUP GROUP F | Netherlands top contenders; Japan, Tunisia, Sweden upstarts

 Japan have a huge reputation for upsetting high-profile countries.
 Four years ago they shocked the football fraternity when they beat Spain and Germany to top what was dubbed the “Group of Death” and reached the Round of 16 for the fourth time.

 Though they have proceeded to the early knockout stages since their debut in 1998, they have yet to advance to a quarterfinal.
-Can they pull it off this time around?
+Can they pull it off this time?

 Players based in top European leagues include Kaoru Mitoma (Brighton) and Ayase Ueda (Feyenoord).
 The duo will be key for the Japanese on attack.
 They will hope captain Wataru Endo and Takumi Minamino are fit enough to compete.